Goliath frog, Giant frog

 General habitat alteration and loss

-The phylogenetic affinities of C. goliath with respect to other species in the genus remain unresolved as there is no comprehensive analysis of Conraua.
+A recent phylogenetic study of relationships among species of Conraua (Blackburn et al. 2020) found a strongly supported sister relationship between C. goliath and C. robusta; both are large-bodied species that can occur in syntopy in Cameroon.
 Recent phylogenomic analysis have recovered Conrauidae, which contains only the genus Conraua, as the sister lineage of the Petropedetidae (Feng et al. 2017; Yuan et al. 2019).
 Conrauidae and Petropedetidae are, in turn, sister to the Pyxicephalidae.